Work Memorial Arts Scholarship

 Rising college sophomores, juniors or seniors who graduated from a high school in Martinsville or Henry County are eligible to apply for this scholarship for study in the visual or performing arts.
 Each applicant must be a candidate for a degree in the visual or performing arts from an accredited four-year institution.

 Scholarships are available to eligible rising sophomore, junior or senior college students who are currently pursuing a degree in the arts.
 They are nonrenewable and are payable directly to educational institutions upon notification of enrollment by the recipients.
 Members of the Piedmont Arts Scholarship Committee determine the number and amount of awards based on their evaluations of the applicants' CD portfolios or DVD auditions, transcripts, personal statements, and letters of recommendation.
-Up to $2,500 is available for Work Memorial Scholarship awardees.
+Up to $2,500 is available to awardees.

-Application Form: All applicants must complete the Work Memorial Art Scholarship Application.
+Application Form: All applicants must complete a scholarship application.

 Personal Statement: The applicant must submit a one-page statement of his or her post graduation goals in the arts and the specific purpose for which the scholarship will be used.